vaarn/vaarn.github.io/regions/gnomon.md

 By ancient law, distribution of water in Gnomon is controlled by the Water Baron, Ancamulla.
 The Baron’s Aquifer machine stands at the base of the Apex, and it draws vast quantities of cool, fresh water from deep within the flesh of the Urth.
 Through a web of pipes and fountains, the city drinks at the Baron’s pleasure.

 Access to water is administered by the Water Baron’s clerks and mercenaries.
 The poor drink from public fountains, while wealthier residents of Gnomon have private pipelines installed in their townhouses.
-All must pay the water tax, however, exchanging goods at the Baron’s banks for **water-debt** tokens that are redeemable at public fountains.
+All must pay the water tax, however, exchanging goods at the Baron’s banks for **water debt** tokens that are redeemable at public fountains.
 Each token is worth a day’s drinking water for one person, if they take small sips.
 The militiamen who man the water fountains may also exchange water for food, weapons, or other luxuries, depending on their mood.
 All water in Gnomon belongs to the Baron, and bringing water from outside the city walls is forbidden.

 ## Ancamulla and the New Hegemony